 A screenwriter can have a portfolio full of these, but they may never actually be made into a feature.
 This is something you need to accept about your portfolio.
-It is often an indicator of your talents, rather than a catalogue to be bought off of.
+It is often an indicator of your talents, rather than a catalog to be bought off of.

-Which is why you need to choose your spec scripts specifically for this purpose, making them as perfectly crafted as possible to make your writing talents stand out the most.
+This is why you need to choose your spec scripts specifically for this purpose, making them as perfectly crafted as possible to make your writing talents stand out the most.
 Having someone else look over your stuff for editing purposes is also a good idea, as it can remove some silly spelling or grammar mistakes.

-Rather than writing a full blown movie or series for your portfolio, it is often better — and easier — to write an episode of the series or a particularly good scene from the movie to put into your portfolio.
+Rather than writing a full-blown movie or series for your portfolio, it is often better — and easier — to write an episode of the series or a particularly good scene from the movie to put into your portfolio.
 That way you put a taste of your style in your portfolio, but you can keep some aside for selling purposes if you prefer.

 Stick to a Genre